motard info packs /parts - adapt honda cast WHEELS with cush drive

 PLEASE NOte: we no longer supply these laser cut parts!!!

 The rise of cheap motard wheel sets and the increasing lack of Honda CBR wheels has led to virtually no orders for these laser cut parts, so unfortunately we no longer supply them.

-However, you can right click and save the dxf file here to have your own disc adapter plate laser cut from 4mm mild steel plate if you take this plate to a laser cutting service.
+However, you can right click and save the dxf file here to have your own disc adapter plate laser cut from 4mm mild steel plate if you take this plate to a laser cutting service (sorry, we don't have any to recommend to you).
 If you need the dxf file for the caliper adapter plate for the Suzuki or Yamaha conversions, right click and save the dxf file here and have this cut from 6mm mild steel plate.

 Easy do-it-yourself custom motard wheels, using Honda cast wheels with a cush drive hub for smoother ride, less wear and wider rev range.
 Usual total cost for $700-$900 with wheels from the wreckers, as low as $500 complete if buying your wheels on Ebay or privately.